-Ames Laboratory reported its contractual performance to DOE-Ames Site Office (AMSO) through the Laboratory's Performance Evaluation Measurement Plan (PEMP), and a performance level of "A-" was achieved in 2019 for Integrated Safety, Health and Environmental Protection.
+Ames Laboratory reported its contractual performance to DOE-Ames Site Office (AMSO) through the Laboratory's Performance Evaluation Measurement Plan (PEMP), and a performance level of "A-" was achieved in 2020 for Sustained Excellence and Enhanced Effectiveness of Integrated Safety, Health, and Environmental Protection.

 As reported in Site Environmental Reports for prior years, the Laboratory's Environmental Management System (EMS) has been integrated into the Laboratory's Integrated Safety Management System (ISMS) since 2005.
 The integration of EMS into Laboratory business practices allows the Laboratory to systematically review, address and respond to environmental impacts.
 In addition to DOE-identified objectives and targets, the EMS Steering Committee recommends annual environmental goals for the Laboratory.
-The Laboratory achieved a 2019 goal of hosting a seminar to recognize Earth Day by bringing in a representative from Iowa State University's recycling department to raise awareness of ISU recycling practices.